 That's why it's so important that Minor League baseball continues to flourish.
 If someone lives within a reasonable driving distance from a Minor League ballpark, the game of baseball is accessible to them in a way that the Major League game increasingly is not.
 It's a fun and relatively inexpensive place to bring kids, helping a new generation develop a love for the game.

-Although the specific teams that lose their affiliation is still being decided, it has been reported that Binghamton, New York, where the Mets have had their Double-A affiliate since 1992, would be one of them.
-Presumably the Double-A affiliate would move to Brooklyn in that scenario.
+Although the specific teams that lose their affiliation are still being decided, it has been reported that Binghamton, New York, where the Mets have had their Double-A affiliate since 1992, would be one of them.
+Presumably, the Double-A affiliate would move to Brooklyn in that scenario.

 Now, for the sake of the fans in Binghamton, I hope that they don't wind up unaffiliated.
 If it's true, however, I wonder if it would be possible to maintain a relationship with the team and city.
 MLB will be partnering with some Independent leagues going forward, providing some support to these cities in an effort to keep baseball going in these places.
 This is important, as I have previously written about how difficult it is to keep independent teams viable.